stanford-oval/suql/README.md

 ## Install from source

-Ideal for using this repo to build a SUQL-powered conversational interface to your data out-of-the-box, like the one for https://yelpbot.genie.stanford.edu discussed in the paper.
+Ideal for using this repo to build a SUQL-powered conversational interface to your data out-of-the-box, like the one for the Yelp agent discussed in the paper.
 See [install_source.md](https://github.com/stanford-oval/suql/blob/main/docs/install_source.md) for details.

 ## Agent tutorial